These three electronic devices make delightful travel companions that will take your safari experience to a new level:

 Lugging a laptop around just isn't that practical - it's too big and heavy and you don't generally need all its capabilities on safari.
 My MacBook Pro was way too bulky and I really didn't need the full complement of applications and impressive hardware on the road.

-A serious drawback of taking an iPad, or other tablet computers, on safaris with you is that these electronic devices are not very tough.
+A serious drawback of taking an iPad, or other tablet computer, on safaris with you is that these electronic devices are not very tough.
 It's best not to take your tablet on game drives, to avoid dropping it and to pack it carefully (preferably in your hand luggage).
 A protective casing is also recommended.

 Okay, this one is not a necessity as such, but it is one of the coolest toys you can take on safari with you.
 This is the techie gadget you want to take with you for some uber-fun.

-This lightweight, durable and extremely versatile camcorder will enable you to take HD (High Definition) videos and stills of just about anything under almost any lighting conditions.
+This lightweight, durable and extremely versatile camcorder will enable you to take HD (high-definition) videos and stills of just about anything under almost any lighting conditions.
 This small personal video camera can be used to capture wildlife in the bush and any adventure activities you decide to do on your trip.

 You can strap the GoPro (or similar device) to your body or mount it on all manner of things for high-quality footage (videos and photographs) of the animals you encounter, the places and people you see and the things you get up to.